On this page

 Equipment and keys borrowed from the WAC Bennett Circulation desk are due one hour before closing time.

-After the maximum fine has been reached, a $20.00 processing charge ($100.00 for laptops/projectors) will be assessed (refundable only if the item is returned before the due date), plus the estimated replacement cost of the item.
+After the maximum fine has been reached, a $20.00 processing charge will be assessed, plus the estimated replacement cost of the item.

 See What forms of payment do you accept for Library fines and fees? for instructions on how to pay a fine.

-- An automatic non-refundable $20.00 processing fee, as well as repair or replacement costs, will be assessed on items that are returned wet, mutilated or broken.
+An automatic non-refundable $20.00 processing fee, as well as repair or replacement costs, will be assessed on any items that are returned wet, mutilated or broken.
+See also the equipment replacement cost policy for damaged equipment if applicable.

-A book declared Lost will be charged the replacement cost of the item as well as a $20.00 processing charge (refundable only if the item is found before re-ordered).
+An item declared "lost" will be charged the replacement cost of the item as well as a $20.00 processing charge (refundable only if the item is found before re-ordered).
+See also the equipment replacement cost policy for lost equipment if applicable.

 Appeals regarding penalties and fines should be directed to the Access Services Division.
 You may submit your appeal in person at the circulation desk at Belzberg, WAC Bennett, or SFU Surrey Libraries; in writing to Access Services Division, W.A.C.
 Bennett Library, SFU, Burnaby BC, V5A 1S6; or on line by clicking here: appeal form.
 While an appeal is being considered, renewals and hold requests will continue to operate as normal.
 Please note that appeals will not cancel or prevent processing charges on lost or long overdue materials.